awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-use-multirecord-scan.md

                 .join(); // If needed, blocks the subscribe() method thread until it is finished processing.
 ```

-The `items` method of `PagePublisher` 'unwraps' the model instances so that your code can process the items directly\.
+The `items` method of `PagePublisher` unwraps the model instances so that your code can process the items directly\.
 This approach is shown in the following snippet\.

 ```
         // 7.
 Use a Consumer to work through each ProductCatalog item.